brown-cs-224/FEM-Stencil/README.md

   * Or, collisions between two deformable meshes.
   * The [O’Brien and Hodgins paper](http://graphics.berkeley.edu/papers/Obrien-GMA-1999-08/Obrien-GMA-1999-08.pdf) has some suggestions for how to do this.
 * Something else!
-  * This list is not meant to be exhaustive--if you’ve got another advanced feature in mind, go for it! (though you may want to ask a TA orr the instructor first if you’re concerned about whether the idea is feasible)
+  * This list is not meant to be exhaustive--if you’ve got another advanced feature in mind, go for it! (though you may want to ask a TA or the instructor first if you’re concerned about whether the idea is feasible)

 ### Advanced Extra Features
 These extra features are significantly more challenging to implement, and they involve reading other papers to implement.
 Some of these are probably big enough in scope to be closer to final project ideas, to be honest.
 I’ve listed them here for completeness and to potentially get some people interested in some of these ideas :)